EdwardKim030391/intro-to-markdown-lab/readme.md

 HTML boilerplate is the basic structure of an HTML document.
 It includes essential tags and metadata to define the document's type, character encoding, and content layout.

 ## 2. The Basic Structure
-Here's basic structure of an HTML document:
+Here the basic structure of an HTML document:

 ```html
 <!DOCTYPE html>